when in Rome...

 Limited transportation / Embargo

 All destinations: The maximum number of animals allowed to be transported per person is two (regardless of whether the animals travel in the cabin or in hold).
 Dogs and cats may travel only once they have reached the age of 12 weeks.
-For flights from/to USA, it is permitted from 16 weeks.
+For flights from/to U

 - Cuba - Only dogs and cats are allowed to be transported (regardless of whether the animals travel in the cabin or in hold)